 REM Sleep Behavior Disorder

 During REM sleep, the body is usually in a state of paralysis called atonia, preventing movement of arms and legs.
-Muscle atonia may get impaired due to side effects of antidepressants or neurodegenerative diseases like Parkinson’s or dementia, hence triggering RBD.
+However, muscle atonia may get impaired due to the side effects of antidepressants or neurodegenerative diseases like Parkinson’s or dementia, hence triggering RBD.
 RBD is generally seen in men above 50, but sometimes children or women may experience it.

-While OSA can occur during any sleep stage, the prevalence of REM OSA is higher due to muscle atonia during REM.
+While OSA can occur during any sleep stage, the prevalence of due to muscle atonia during REM.
 Your throat muscles are more prone to falling backward during REM sleep as your body experiences a state of muscle paralysis.

 How to Improve REM Sleep

-- Take a hot water bath or shower at bedtime
+- Experiment with a hot water bath or shower at bedtime to see if this calms you (if it overheats you, discontinue)

 - Avoid a spicy and heavy meal for dinner